Revel Transit

-Revel is a dockless electric moped sharing startup based in New York City.
-Founded in 2018 by Frank Reig and Paul Suhey, it first started with a small pilot program in New York, later growing its fleet size in New York and expanding into Washington, D.C.
+Revel is an electric vehicle rideshare platform based in New York City.
+The company was founded in 2018 by Frank Reig and Paul Suhey, first starting with a small pilot program of dockless electric mopeds, later growing its fleet size in New York and expanding into Washington, D.C., Miami, and San Francisco.
+Having pulled out of Washington and Miami in 2022, Revel announced in November 2023 that it would end operation of its mopeds and focus on its electric-vehicle taxi service and its vehicle charging stations.

+Revel's vehicles feature a bright blue paint color with a large text reading Revel on the side.
+Their fleet features Teslas and Kia electric cars.

+Revel also offers multiple EV charging stations around New York City.

 History

 Revel was founded in 2018 by Frank Reig who serves as CEO and Paul Suhey who serves as COO.
 In July 2018 it started with a 10-month pilot in the New York City boroughs of Brooklyn and Queens with 68 scooters, eventually replacing them with 1,000 new scooters in the space of one week in May 2019.

-On August 16, 2019, Revel expanded to Washington, D.C. with a pilot program of 400 mopeds compared with a total of 5,600 other bikes and scooters from other sharing companies.
+On August 16, 2019, Revel expanded to Washington, D.C., with a pilot program of 400 mopeds compared with a total of 5,600 other bikes and scooters from other sharing companies.
 Their first crash was reported the same weekend.

 As of June 2019, Revel has about 40 employees in New York, all full-time with insurance and benefits.
 In Washington they employ a further 30 employees.
 The mopeds it uses are not owned by the company; rather, outside companies buy the mopeds and lease them to Revel.

+In June 2021, Revel opened its first public fast charging hub with 25 chargers in Brooklyn.

 In February 2021, Revel expanded its product line by offering monthly electric bike subscriptions to residents of Manhattan, Brooklyn, Queens and the Bronx.
 As of early April 2021, Revel also operates in Miami, Florida, and in the city of San Francisco, California, after exiting nearby Oakland and Berkeley in 2021.

+In July 2021, Revel was granted approval by New York City's Taxi and Limousine Commission to start a taxi service.
+The city had a ban on new rideshare and taxi offerings, but had an exemption for fully electric vehicles.
+In August, Revel started with 50 Tesla Model Ys, and by November 2023 operated over 500 electric vehicles in New York and New Jersey.

+In November 2023, Revel announce the end of its moped sharing programs, saying it will now focus on its electric taxi service and vehicle charging stations.

+As of July 2024, Revel has about 150 total employees.
+The company is headquartered in South Williamsburg, Brooklyn.
+Revel has three charging stations in New York City with plans to develop 200 more chargers through 2025, supported by a partnership with Uber.

+On August 11, 2025, Revel announced the end of their rideshare service, saying they will now focus exclusively on vehicle charging stations.